smbeiragh/sanam/README.md

 and don't let number of colors go out of control.

 ## Pallet Colors
-Base on colors teory there are four type color pallets.
+Base on colors theory there are four type color pallets.

-1. mono color with a single primary color
+1. *Mono color* with a single primary color
-2. adjacent colors and triad colors with one primary color and two secondary colors)
+2. *Adjacent colors* and *Triad colors* with one primary color and two secondary colors)
-3. Tetrad colors with four colors one primary color and two secondary colors plus a complement color
+3. *Tetrad* colors with four colors one primary color and two secondary colors plus a complement color

 Sanam define four different color name as primary, secondary1, secondary2 and a